laurendc/nannytracker/README.md

 1. Enter the date (YYYY-MM-DD)
 2. Enter the origin address
 3. Enter the destination address
+4. Select trip type (single or round)
-4. The mileage will be automatically calculated
+5. The mileage will be automatically calculated (doubled for round trips)

 ### Editing a Trip

 1. Select the trip using ↑/↓ keys
 2. Press Ctrl+E to enter edit mode
-3. Update the date, origin, and destination
+3. Update the date, origin, destination, and trip type
 4. Press Enter after each field

 ### Deleting a Trip